Kacyper/rental-backend/README.md

 -> Set your admin email to receive admin mail from scheduler.

--> You can add yourself with your own email to receive user's messages.
+-> You can add your own email to receive user's messages.

 -> Email sending is configured with mailgun.
 If you want you can change email address in line 32 in application.properties to receive messages from a different address, but it should all go through mailgun anyway.